reiryuki/Dolby-Atmos-Oneplus-8-Visible-Magisk-Module/README.md

 - If Dolby force close, just reinstall again
 - Make sure manifest.xml is patched correctly
-- Install Audio Compatibility Patch if you encounter (deep buffer) audio processing problem.
-But usually no need.
 - If anything goes wrong, see your logcats
   - "CANNOT LINK EXECUTABLE" mean library is not supported